juangranados/check_updates/README.md

-# check_updates
+# Check Microsoft Windows Updates
-Plugin for Nagios / Icinga to check Windows Updates.
+Plugin for Nagios / Icinga to check Windows Updates and return code with performance data.

 This script was made by Spenser Reinhardt of Nagios Enterprises.
 I have added performance output and fixed an error with empty installation dates on WMI query.